Sign Up As A Member

 Despite being the youngest Grand Slam, which started 28 years after Wimbledon in 1905, the Australian Open is now the second highest-paying professional tennis tournament worldwide, right behind the US Open.

-Men and women will play for equal prize money at the Australian Open, with the singles champions taking home a staggering $2,975,000 and the runner-up earning just over half that amount or $1,625,000.
-These amounts represent a low 3% increases versus 2022, which is the magic number, as all rounds have increased by that amount.
+Men and women will play for equal prize money at the Australian Open, with the singles champions taking home a staggering $3,500,000 and the runner-up earning just over half that amount or $1,900,000.
+These amounts represent over a 10% increase versus last year, which is relatively consistent with other rounds.
+The third-round winners see the most significant percentage increase compared to the previous year at 13.73%.

 How the Australian Open is Funded

-In other words, the Australian Open generally brings enough cash to fund its impressive prize money.
-For context, the tournament generates revenue from a few key areas, including sponsorships, broadcasting rights, ticket sales, concessions, and merchandise.
+In other words, the Australian Open generates more than enough cash to fund its impressive prize money, with revenue from sponsorships, broadcasting rights, ticket sales, concessions, and merchandise.

 Although exact figures aren’t available for a revenue breakdown of the Australian Open, we can glean some insight from Wimbledon and the US Open.
 Here’s a look at how those tournaments faired in 2017.